How to Spend 4 Day on Maui (Spring Itinerary)

 Ka’anapali Beach

 The fourth day offered the last opportunity to soap up Maui’s warmth and hospitality.
 At least until next time.
 And we let the tropical slow way of life consume us.
-Admiring pastel colors the sky adorned itself with at sunrise and splashing in the warm ocean on Ka’anapali Beach was the epitome of a Hawaiian vacation and a perfect end of our Maui adventures.
+Admiring pastel colors the sky adorned itself with at sunrise and splashing in the warm ocean on Ka’anapali Beach was the epitome of a Hawaiian vacation and a perfect end to our Maui adventures.

 Stop 1: Lahaina